Such was the case when I spotted a plain jane, yellow plastic tray last week.

 I knew that tray was dreaming of a more adventurous life.
 She was marooned at the second hand store, waiting to be thrown a lifeline.
 I was happy to rescue her.

 When you stage a home on the market, serving trays like this one can add simple structure and style to a side table, vanity, bedside table, mantel, hassock, foyer bench, or coffee table.
-I wrote about dressing up a tray here.

 I'm always telling you, "Don't use small objects when you stage," but you can almost tweak my rule when you put the small stuff on a tray.